lizaibeim/mmla-audio/README.md

 ## I. Create the virtual environment and install the required third-party libraries

-### 1. In terminal and under the current project directory, type the following commands:
+### 1. In terminal and under the current project directory */MMLA_Audio/*, type the following commands:

 ```
 pip3 install virtualenv